s-cansin/jaxa_spammer/README.md

 # Jaxa Spammer — Bulk Messaging Automation Tool

-> **Note:** This project is developed in **Turkish**.
-The interface, prompts, and system messages are all in Turkish.

 ## 📌 Overview

-Jaxa Spammer is a desktop automation tool designed for sending bulk or repetitive messages efficiently.
-It automates typing and sending actions to predefined targets or input fields, allowing users to manage multiple communication tasks with minimal effort.
+Jaxa Spammer is a desktop automation tool designed for sending bulk or repetitive messages efficiently working with Outlook.
+It automates typing and sending actions to predefined targets or input fields, allowing users to manage multiple communication tasks with minimal effort with bypassing spam filter rules as efficient as possible.

 ---